VHRanger/nodevectors/README.md

 This package implements fast/scalable node embedding algorithms.
 This can be used to embed the nodes in graph objects.
 We support [NetworkX](https://networkx.github.io/) graph types natively.

-You can also efficiently embed arbitrary scipy [CSR Sparse Matrices](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html), though not all algorithms here are optimized for this usecase.
+You can also efficiently embed arbitrary scipy [CSR Sparse Matrices](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html), and embed from edgelist files without using NetworkX at all.

 ![alt tag](https://raw.githubusercontent.com/VHRanger/nodevectors/master/examples/3d%20graph.png)